 An orthotic is a device that sits in your shoe to control the functions of the foot whilst walking.
 It can be made from a cast to specifically fit your foot or we can provide (and apply simple adjustments to) a core range of insoles that have different shapes to address different issues.

 The important point is that an insole, if indeed you need one, is individually selected to suit your needs and your foot shape.
 Simply picking a random insole off the shelf in a shop risks making the problem worse or creating other issues.
 Different orthotics are suitable to different foot types, varying in firmness, depth and location of support as well as in size.
 We can offer different options to suit your budget whilst giving you the advice and help you need.

 All of the conditions described below can result from poor posture, walking style or foot structure.
 If you are getting these pains then by undertaking a biomechanical assessment we can try to identify the problem and provide you with suitable help to alleviate it.

-Please also ask about our leaflet on choosing shoes, which provides some practical advice on picking footwear (without sacrificing your individual style).
+Please also ask about our leaflet on choosing shoes, as poorly fitting or the wrong shape of shoe can often lead to problems.
+Our leaflet provides some practical advice on picking footwear that will be better for your feet without sacrificing your individual style.

 What will happen at an assessment?

 - The assessment will last approximately 30 minutes.